 “The goal of pilgrimage is not so much to reach a particular destination as to awaken within oneself the qualities and energies of the sacred site, which ultimately lie within our own minds”.Did this place have energies that were awakening something within?
 The holy mountain Jowo Zedgyal is known as a pure land and place of wisdom quality.
 One of my goals or intentions for this pilgrimage was to shift my perception of life, to see the world in a clearer, expansive way.
 Could this be happening?In his description of the Kailash Pilgrimage, Ian had pointed out that:

 “Thousands of pilgrims of varying backgrounds circle Kailash annually, releasing encumbrances of the past and undertaking a symbolic rebirth.
 Although Westerners may not share the same traditional belief in the transformative power of this 22,000-foot mountain, this journey nonetheless aligns us with an ancient way of life, attuned to the rhythms of nature and the universe and the power of pilgrimage and prayer to alter the course of our personal and collective lives.
 At the very least, a journey to Mount Kailash is an opportunity to immerse ourselves in an alternate vision of the world and to reforge our place within it.”

-A week after we arrived home Ian Baker was arrested in Greece.
+In the cool crisp air of the plateau, I felt the way I inhabit the world changing.
+A week after we arrived home, I found out that Ian Baker had been detained in Greece since mid-June!
 It was big headlines in the Nepalese newspapers.
-He was detained in Greece on June 17, and was not able to leave the country for more than six weeks while Greece decided whether or not they would extradite him to Nepal.
+He had not been able to leave the country for more than six weeks while Greece decided whether or not they would extradite him to Nepal.